Green Game Jam 2021 wants millions of gamers to act for nature

 New efforts

 For the first time, Pac-Man’s latest mobile adventure mode will focus on a theme of reforestation.
-And UsTwo Games will create new level content in Monument Valley 2, which will connect players to the life of trees and be partially unlocked through their support of forest conservation initiatives.
+And UsTwo will create new level content in Monument Valley 2, which will connect players to the life of trees and be partially unlocked through their support of forest conservation initiatives.

 Media Molecule hosted an environmentally themed jam within Dreams creativity game where creators all over the world participated by making amazing creations for everyone to play and enjoy.

-Five Ubisoft studios working across mobile, PC and consoles will each create new content for one of their games integrating this year’s themes in a fun and engaging way for players.
+Five Ubisoft studios will each create new content for one of their games integrating this year’s themes in a fun and engaging way for players.
 The participating studios are Ubisoft Annecy, Ubisoft Barcelona Mobile, Ubisoft Mainz, Ubisoft Future Games of London, and Ubisoft Paris.

 Other members include Creative Mobile OU, E-Line Media, GameDuell, Goodgame Studios, Hinterland Games, MAG Interactive, Playstation Studios’ Media Molecule, NetEase Games, PerpGames, Rovio Entertainment, ShiftSpace, Space Ape Games, Supercell, Sybo, TiMi Studio Group, Tiramisu, Toppluva, Wildworks, and Wooga.